web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 ## Tree Shaking

-`Define` can also be used to mark dead code to assist the Builder with Tree Shaking optimization.
+`Define` can also be used to mark dead code to assist the Rsbuild with Tree Shaking optimization.

 Build artifacts for different regions is achieved by replacing `process.env.REGION` with a specific value, for example.